Anamarie Waite, Car Insurance Writer

 Car insurance in California is expensive because the state has multiple densely populated, high-crime urban areas.
-In California, you can expect to pay approximately $4,556 per year for full coverage car insurance or $1,291 per year for minimum coverage.
-Car insurance in California is about the same as the national average, which is around $2,000 annually for full coverage and about $700 per year for minimum coverage.
+In California, you can expect to pay around $4,556 per year for full coverage car insurance, compared to the national average of $4,211 per year.
+Car insurance in California is about the same as the national average, which is around $4,211 per year for full coverage and about $1,407 per year for minimum coverage.

 The cost of car insurance is steadily increasing, too, both in California and nationwide.
 As the cost of providing insurance goes up, the premiums insurers charge also rise.
 All insured drivers share the increasing cost of insurance.
 That is why your rates tend to go up every time your policy is renewed, regardless of whether any individual factors—like your driving record or location—have changed.

 There are several unique reasons why car insurance goes up every year in California, too, even if your details remain the same.

 Top Reasons Car Insurance Is Expensive in California

 - People in California are driving more.
 As a result, the number of accidents, claims, and payouts is rising, too.
 For example, there were approximately 3,558 fatal crashes in 2020 in California, versus 2,859 fatal crashes in 2014.